 Okie-Dokie, Artichokie! by Grace Lin

-A monkey gets a new neighbor, who lives below him.
-The neighbor, who is a giraffe, is getting on the monkey’s nerves banging on the floor all day.
-Monkey tries to keep quiet in his apartment, but the banging goes on.
-He is so mad at the giraffe that he stops talking to him.
+A Monkey gets so mad at his giraffe neighbor below him for being noisy that he stops talking to him.
 One day, near Christmas, he gets a package meant for the giraffe.
-He’s about to throw it away, but then realizes how mean that is.
 He delivers it to Artichoke and finds out that they are ceiling pillows.
 Artichoke hasn’t been banging the ceiling on purpose, he’s just too tall!
 A book about gifts and misunderstandings, with a little bit of Christmas thrown in.

 The Perfect Present, by Michael Hague

 A bunny buys a toy for his sweetie, but it takes off without him.
 He chases it down the streets and around the town (letting kids look for it in the highly detailed pictures) and then it rolls in a snowball right to his sweeties house.
-There are Christmas colors and some decorations in the background, but actually only a couple of mentions of Christmas at all.
-Hague’s illustrations are, as could be expected, amazing.
+There are Christmas colors and some decorations in the background, but actually only a couple of mentions of Christmas.
+Hague’s illustrations are amazing.

 Jingle Bells, by Nick Butterworth